-Consultation with Battersea Society demonstrates that both ends of Falcon Park have current litter and vandalism issues-problems created by the positioning of the new artificial football pitches to the south (with a blind area behind) and Network Rail's failure to upgrade the fencing and gates at the north end when this was opened to the public.
+Both sites have good ancillary features such as litter bins, benches and good pathways.
+Consultation with Battersea Society highlight that both ends of Falcon Park have current litter and vandalism issues-problems created by the positioning of the new artificial football pitches to the south (with a blind area behind) and Network Rail's failure to upgrade the fencing and gates at the north end when this was opened to the public.